hytting/Product-defect/README.md

 username: med.product.defect@gmail.com
 password: dna1234!@

 ## Demo for testing

-A demo script will be provided in this repository by 15 Sep 2023.
+Demo script is provided in Demo file.
+Please see the details in that file and follow the guide to run the scripts.